ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-03-15-building-legal-tech-in-house.md

 - Tailored Solutions:

  Developing software within a law firm ensures that the end product is designed specifically to address the unique needs and challenges of that firm.
-This customization leads to a more efficient and user-friendly solution, enabling attorneys and staff to work smarter, not harder.
+This customization leads to a more efficient and user-friendly solution, enabling lawyers and supporting staff to work smarter, not harder.

 - Improved Integration: